 MAINTAINS membership and works actively with the following organizations: New England Athletic Council, AAU, Connecticut Association of Health, Physical Education and Recreation; New England Lawn Tennis Association; Connecticut High School Coaches Association; Connecticut Association of Athletic Directors; CIAC Officials' Association; Connecticut Medical Society; Connecticut Association of Boards of Education; Connecticut Association of Public School Superintendents; all of the Connecticut officials groups; the National Federation of State High School Associations; the National Association of Secondary School Principals; and the Middle Level Education Association.

 CONDUCTS championship playoffs in 27 controlled sports for boys and girls.

-2.10 CHANGES TO CIAC BY-LAWS (Changes in bold italics - deletions in strikeout) (As approved online by the membership on June 30, 2019.)
+2.10 CHANGES TO CIAC BY-LAWS (Changes in bold italics - deletions in strikeout) (As adopted by the membership, May 2020.)